Local Authority Exams Survey 2013-14

 - Approach the local FE College to see whether home educated young people could take exams as private candidates.
 As with schools and the PRU, be proactive in engaging with the college and consider starting with a pilot.

-- When you are talking to the local FE colleges, find out what GCSE courses are being run, as these will be eligible for funding by the EFA under the new FE funding arrangements for home educated 14-16s from September 2013
+- When you are talking to the local FE colleges, find out what GCSE courses - if any - are being run

 - Think about whether the LA could help with assessments for Access Arrangements

 - Run exam courses for home educated young people - possibly in partnership with the local college - + an opportunity to sit the exam